 Offense Grades K-6 Grades 7-8 Grades 9-12 Hazing First Offense: Up to three days out- of-school suspension.
-Parent/guardian notified. .
-First Offense: Up to three days out-of-school suspension.
 Parent/guardian notified.
-First Offense: Up to three days out-of-school suspension.
+First Offense: Up to three days out-of- school suspension.
 Parent/guardian notified.
+First Offense: Up to three days out-of- school suspension.
+Parent/guardian notified.
 Second Offense: Second and subsequent violations may lead up to four days out-of-school suspension.
-Second Offense: Second and subsequent violations may lead up to four days out-of-school suspension Second Offense: Second and subsequent violations may lead up to four days out-of-school suspension.
-Third Offense: Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
+Second Offense: Second and subsequent violations may lead up to four days out-of-school suspension.
+Second Offense: Second and subsequent violations may lead up to four days out-of-school suspension.
 Third Offense: Up to 10 days out-of- school suspension and may lead to a referral to the Board of Education for expulsion.
 Third Offense: Up to 10 days out-of- school suspension and may lead to a referral to the Board of Education for expulsion.
-Horseplay First Offense: Warning Second Offense: Parent Conference Repeated Offenses: Dismissal pending parent conference.
-First Offense: Parent Conference Second Offense: Dismissal pending parent conference.
-Repeated Offenses: Third and subsequent violations may lead up to three days out-of-school suspension.
-First Offense: Parent Conference Second Offense: Dismissal pending a parent conference Repeated Offenses: Third and subsequent violations may lead up to three days out-of-school suspension Inciting Others to Violence or Disobedience / Attempting to Incite Others to Violence or Disobedience Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
+Third Offense: Up to 10 days out-of- school suspension and may lead to a referral to the Board of Education for expulsion.
+Horseplay First Offense : Warning First Offense : Parent Conference First Offense : Parent Conference Second Offense : Parent Conference.
+Second Offense: Dismissal pending parent conference.
+Second Offense: Dismissal pending a parent conference.
+Repeated Offenses: Dismissal pending parent conference.
+Repeated Offenses : Third and subsequent violations may lead up to three days out-of-school suspension.
+Repeated Offenses : Third and subsequent violations may lead up to three days out-of-school suspension.
+Inciting Others to Violence or Disobedience/ Attempting to Incite Others to Violence or Disobedience Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
 Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.
 Up to 10 days out-of-school suspension and may lead to a referral to the Board of Education for expulsion.